 For this tutorial I chose to make a Quaker woman to help students act out stories from the Underground Railroad.
 Quakers dressed a little plain so I selected the head and body parts that are circled in red and the plainest bonnet.

-- Use the point of a sharp scissor to mark where you will need to connect body parts (shown as black dots) and mark the places on the poster board with your pencil.
+2. Use the point of a sharp scissor to pierce the spots where you will connect body parts (shown as black dots).

-- Make sure you have two arms.
-If you don’t need bending arms just trace one arm twice.
+5. Make sure you have two arms.
+If you don’t need bending arms just cut one arm twice using double folded black posterboard, or by tracing the arm you already cut.
 If you want an arm to bend at the elbow, cut out the upper arm circled in blue and adjust the sleeved arm by cutting it off above the elbow (give it plenty of space for the metal brad to connect the parts–see example on the right).

 How to put the puppet together